Table of Contents

 It's important to keep in mind that I shoot with intentionality.
-Meaning I shoot in manual mode, Jpeg only, I choose my aspect ratio in-camera, and the film simulation BEFORE I take the photos, I don't crop images later or change from colour to black and white.
+Meaning I shoot in manual mode, JPEG only, I choose my aspect ratio in-camera and the film simulation BEFORE I take the photos, I don't crop images later or change from colour to black and white.

-But now you have an idea of why these settings and the way I set up the camera matter to me.
+This matters because I'll be showing you how to create custom profiles with custom simulations, switch aspect ratios, focusing modes and other things needed to shoot with intentionality, so now you have an idea of why these settings and the way I set up the camera matter to me.

-Check your Firmware
+Check & Update Your Firmware

-Before you start, make sure you have the latest firmware installed. to check your current firmware, make sure you press and hold the display/back button while you turn the camera on.
+Before you start, make sure you have the latest firmware installed.
+To check your current firmware, make sure you press and hold the display/back button while you turn the camera on.